JuliaGraphs/MultilayerGraphs.jl/paper/paper.md

 `Multilayer(Di)Graph`s structure may be represented via dedicated `WeightTensor`, `MetadataTensor` and `SupraWeightMatrix` structs, all of which support indexing with `MultilayerVertex`s.
 Once a `Multilayer(Di)Graph` has been instantiated, its layers and interlayers can be accessed as their properties.

+For a more comprehensive exploration of the package features and functionalities we strongly recommend consulting the package [documentation](https://juliagraphs.org/MultilayerGraphs.jl).

 # Installation and Usage

 To install MultilayerGraphs.jl it is sufficient to activate the `pkg` mode by pressing `]` in the Julia REPL and then run the following command: